Build your Website

 Nifty Fifty: I bought the Canon EF 50mm f/1.8 STM Lens lens when I was shooting with the Canon EOS 600D, and it made a real difference to the zoom lenses I had before.
 A must-have lens when you are starting with food photography.
 Very affordable but makes a massive impact on your images.
 The fixed focal length (50mm), in comparison to the zoom lenses, allows you to shoot in lower light with less background noise.
 Make sure to buy the “EF” version, as they will still fit if you are upgrading to a newer or better camera in the future.

 Stunning Photo Editor: Reduce background noise, brighten up your food, make local adjustments, change the color, and much more.
 Adobe Lightroom Classic CC is a must-have for every food blogger.
 I also use it to organize all my images on my iMac.

-ImageOptim is a free tool to optimize your images for your website.
+Image Compressor: I use the free tool ImageOptim to compromise my images before uploading them to WP.
 It reduces image file sizes and removes invisible junk.
-I compromise all my pictures with it before I upload them to my website.
 A file size around 100KB is perfect for the web and your page speed.

 General Blogger Tools

-Monetize Your Blog
+Monetize your Blog